Supporting someone bereaved by suicide:

 - to express their grief in their own way.2

-The What Next Booklet is a useful resource for those bereaved by suicide.
+The When someone takes their own life… What Next?
+Booklet is a useful resource for those bereaved by suicide.

 ARBOR (Active Response Bereavement Outreach) offers short to medium-term counselling, referral, volunteer peer support and support groups to people bereaved by suicide.